Skip to content

 Extract Flare Hotspot Sdk

-3. Start The SDK Runtime
+3. Starting The SDK

 To start the SDK runtime, open windows CMD or PowerShell and navigate to the extracted file's root directory then run: